About the Award

 About the trophy

 Winners of the European Inventor Award are presented with a trophy in the shape of a sail.
-An enduring symbol of exploration and human ingenuity, the sail recalls how an inventive idea can propel humankind to uncharted shores.
-The trophy was conceived by German industrial designer Miriam Irle and is crafted with new materials every year, highlighting the ever-changing nature of innovation.
+As one of the world’s oldest inventions, the sail is a reminder of the ingenuity of humankind – visionary individuals who use a creative idea to forge new ground.
+The striking design of the trophy was realised by German industrial designer Miriam Irle and is made from a different material each year.

 Determining the winners